 Giants left without QB vs. Bears after Daniel Jones, Tyrod Taylor both injured

-Giants left without QB vs. Bears after Daniel Jones, Tyrod Taylor both injured originally appeared on NBC Sports Bayarea
+Giants left without QB vs. Bears after Daniel Jones, Tyrod Taylor both injured originally appeared on NBC Sports Boston

 Saquon Barkley went under center for the New York Giants on Sunday.